yaal-coop/scim2-cli/doc/tutorial.rst

 Server configuration
 --------------------

-The CLI needs to reach the server configuration to find out which features are available, which resource schemas are available, and where they are located.
+Before doing anything, the CLI needs to reach the server configuration to find out which features are available, which resource schemas are available, and where they are located.

 By default the CLI will automatically discover those resources on the server, before each command is run.